SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This target is interpreted to cover research about investment and international collaboration in rural infrastructure, agricultural research & technology, and gene banks in developing countries.
 Investment/finance is kept broad - it is interpreted to cover international, private, public or individual investment/finance.

 This query consists of 1 phrase.
-The general structure is *investment/cooperation + rural infrastructure/technology + LMICs*.
+The general structure is *investment/cooperation + rural/agricultural infrastructure/technology + LMICs*.
 Note that this phrase does not contain an action element as it was considered too difficult/restrictive.
-Various terms are specified for `invest*` and `financ*` instead of allowing free truncation - this is to avoid e.g. "investigation", "financial sector", "financial performance". `expenditure` and `spending` are combined as these are often used for individual farmers' expenses.
+Various terms are specified for `invest*` and `financ*` instead of allowing free truncation - this is to avoid e.g. "investigation", "financial sector", "financial performance". `expenditure` and `spending` are combined as these are often used for individual farmers' expenses.  `rural development` is limited with *agricultural terms* as it is wider than our interpretation (e.g. it can refer to poverty alleviation in rural areas, whereas we interpret this target to be focused on agriculture).

 ```py
 TS =